techidaily/site-phone-solutions/source/_posts/android-call-history-recovery-recover-deleted-call-logs-from-nokia-by-fonelab-android-recover-call-logs.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
     This kind of situation will bring call history loss to users if no updated backup available.
 In such circumstance, you are required to opt for call history recovery solutions to recover deleted calls from Nokia C110.
-So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> as soon as possible once calls loss happens.
+So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> as soon as possible once calls loss happens.
   </p>
 </div>
 </div>